What You Need to Know About Accepting ACH Payments

 How are ACH payments processed?

 The three main ways to your business can process checking account payments via the ACH network are as follows:

 - Check scanner — Even if you accept a check in-person, you can use a check scanner to transform the paper into a digital ACH transaction.
 Just run the check through the scanner to deposit it remotely.
 To use this, you will have to have an ACH processing account.

 - Virtual terminal — For keyed-entry payments like telephone order and mail order payments, you can type in the account information at your computer to process the ACH payment.
 You can also use this to set up recurring payments.
 Some customers will feel more comfortable having a recurring payment come directly from their bank accounts rather than a credit card, and you stand to save extra because you have just converted a long-term customer to using a less expensive payment method.

 - Website payments — It might take a little bit of encouragement to get your customers to look up their account and routing numbers at checkout, especially when they’re accustomed to paying with services like PayPal in just a few clicks.
-But processing a $100 payment with PayPal costs you about $3, and processing with ACH costs as little as $0.25.
+But processing a $100 payment with PayPal costs you about $3, and processing with ACH costs as little as $0.24.
 The savings really add up, so it might pay off to get creative in order to influence your customer’s payment decision.
-Again, Dwolla does a great job of reducing friction in this process, so that’s something to consider.

 In closing, whether you primarily do business online or in person, you might want to consider accepting ACH payments, which electronically transfer funds from a customer’s checking account.
 ACH payments cost less to process than credit or debit card transactions and are easier to process than traditional paper checks, as there is no need to forward checks to the bank and wait to find out which ones bounced.
 They are also ideal for collecting recurring monthly payments.